 Note: First, make sure that you first have an EndNote-compatible browser (Firefox or Internet Explorer) and word processor (Microsoft Word, Mac Pages, or Open Office) installed on your computer.
 EndNote will automatically install a toolbar into Microsoft Word.

-If you do not see this option, you should instead double-click on the EndNote .zip file, you will see the "extract all" tool.
-Single-click on the ENX5Inst.msi file and run the "extract all" tool:
+If you do not see this option, you should instead double-click on the EndNote .zip file and you will then see the "extract all" tool.
+Single-click on the ENX5Inst.msi or ENX6Inst.msi file and run the "extract all" tool.
+NOTE: the number "5" or "6" or "7" in the file name will depend on which version of EndNote you choose to download.
+These directions are the same, regardless of which version you have chosen.

 A web-based version of EndNote is also available, called EndNote Web.
 With this version, you set up a personal account on the EndNote Web site and store your citations on the web (cloud-based) instead of on your own computer.
 You can create an account in multiple ways: